AraBlocks/tortuga/README.md

 it's often easiest to start over from scratch, running the CLI again, and then moving your code into the new fresh project.
 Growing your project from a simple boilerplate you can understand and from the start is much better.

-Check out Electron's list of [awesome boilerplates](https://github.com/sindresorhus/awesome-electron#boilerplates).
+In addition to these, check out Electron's list of [awesome boilerplates](https://github.com/sindresorhus/awesome-electron#boilerplates).